Previous Post: Viggo Checks Out Toronto’s First Real Winter Snow – Dec. 2014

 Viggo, of course, is trying to recall exactly where that fish carcass that he rolled around in last October was located.
 (Hint: it was about three feet in front of your nose, buddy!)
 He stank so bad – from a human point of view – that he got an unplanned shower that morning when we returned home.

 On the plus side, the sun was actually breaking through the cloud cover on occasion, creating some appreciated drama in the landscape.
 Viggo had his own ideas about creating drama.
-He has focussing his view on the ducks not far off-shore.
+He has focused his view on the ducks not far off-shore.

 Back to the main path we headed, but not before passing through one of the prime camping areas along the stretch of the Don River south of the Bloor Street Viaduct.

 As we walked by I went up to the tent door and asked if everybody was doing okay.
-I got one and then another weak “yah” from whoever was inside.
+I got one and then another weak “yeah” from whoever was inside.
 In the back of my mind when I approach tents in the valley in the winter is the horrible thought that – thanks to the effects of drugs or alcohol the night before – they didn’t make it through the night.

 We were heading down the main trail on our way back home when we came close to the river again.
 Who should be there but the two ducks that Viggo wanted to get closer to!